 The UNESCO World Heritage site allows access not only to the Pont du Gard but also features a cinema (showing a film about the Roman structure), a museum, gift shop, cafes and restaurants.

 We were lucky enough to visit on a hot summer’s day and my husband, along with many others, enjoyed a swim in the River Gard below the aqueduct.
 Canoe hire is also available and the banks of the crystal clear river make a great place to enjoy a picnic.

-If you are visiting the Pont du Gard, I recommend walking across the ‘bridge’, then walking along the Panorama circuit (about 2000 metres) on the far side.
+If you are visiting the Pont du Gard, I recommend walking across the ‘bridge’ to the Right Bank, then walking along the Panorama circuit (about 2000 metres) on the far side.
 The walk takes you to an excellent vantage point where you’ll get amazing views of the Pont, before descending down to the river bank.